 Some of the least expensive ingredients for smoothies are: frozen fruit blend, (mix and match the fruits for variety) frozen strawberries, spinach, plain yogurt, bananas, oatmeal, peanut butter and milk.

 Buy in bulk – when you see a good deal on ingredients you like; stock up.
 It’s going into the freezer anyway.

 You can make your own yogurt for the price of milk – Easy DIY Crockpot Greek Yogurt

-Fresh herbs pack a nutritional wallop so experiment with parsley, basil and mint.
+Fresh herbs pack great flavor and a nutritional wallop so experiment with parsley, basil and mint.